ppy/osu-wiki/wiki/Help_centre/Website/en.md

 If a user is still harassing you via other means, or using their friends or someone else to circumvent your effort to block them, please send us an email at [support@ppy.sh](mailto:support@ppy.sh).

-Make sure to include any chatlogs or other evidence in the email, and our support staff will look into your case and get it sorted for you.
+Make sure to include any chat logs or other evidence in the email, and our support staff will look into your case and get it sorted for you.

 ### What are these "Me!" pages that I see on other player's profiles?